chinnupriyan/ETH-Avax-inter-2nd/README.md

 4. **Prepare Your Environment:**

-   - Open three separate terminals in VS Code for the following steps.
+    - Open multiple terminals in your integrated development environment.

 5. **Launch a Local Ethereum Node:**

-    In the second terminal, initiate a Hardhat local node:
+    Start a local Hardhat node in one of the terminals:

     ```bash
     npx hardhat node